 The short answer is – no. Paleo isn’t a fad diet.
 Let’s delve into the theory behind it, to see if it’s the right choice for you.

 Firstly, let’s get the word ‘diet’ out of our heads.
 Paleo is more a varied approach to lifestyle, to improve all aspects of your health.
 It promotes eating the food that was likely consumed by our ancestors of the Paleolithic Period, however the recommendations also apply to lifestyle factors, including sleeping habits, exercise and stress.

 Really, it all starts by getting back to nature.
 In a natural environment, we tend to be at our best, health wise.
 With the introduction of processed, junk and sugary foods, we’ve moved far from eating what nature provides us with.
 Computers, televisions and smart phones have contributed to a less active population and disrupted circadian rhythms.
 Our busy 24/7 world and constant input means stress-levels are continuously on the rise.
 When we get back to our roots by living in a way that our body has evolved to thrive in, we’re able to combat many of the major illness and issues we see today.

 What are the benefits of Paleo?

 Unlike fad diets, Paleo is designed to be sustainable over long periods of time.
-Yes, you might lose weight quickly when you start, but the approach promotes balance with regard to well-being and health in general, rather than specifically focusing on one area.
+Yes, you might loose quickly when you start, but the approach promotes balance with regard to well-being and health in general, rather than specifically focusing on one area.

 The benefits of following Paleo are increasingly endorsed by research, especially with regard to the control of illness, such as type 2 diabetes, Crohn’s disease, heart disease and ulcers.
-It’s also been shown to contribute to weight loss, muscle gain, increases in energy, better skin, stronger bones, good digestion and improved athletic performance.
+It’s also been shown to contribute to weigh loss, muscle gain and increase in energy, better skin, strong bones, good digestion and improved athletic performance.

 What foods can you eat?